 Here is how content related to the marketing funnel:

 - Top-of-Funnel (TOFU): At the top of the funnel, content can help educate your prospective customers and get them the information they are looking for to decide which type of solution might help.

 - Middle-of-Funnel (MOFU): In the middle of the funnel, content is meant to educate leads on the various options available so that they can narrow down and come closer to a final buying decision.

 - Bottom-of-Funnel (BOFU): Content at this stage is meant to give a final nudge of encouragement to the buyer and empower them to make an informed purchasing decision.

 Tip!
 When creating content for each stage of the funnel, ensure you clearly understand the type of content each lead needs in their buyers' journey.
 That way, it will be easier to get them to the bottom of the funnel.

-While many site owners wants to rank number 1 for money keywords (keywords that leads to sales), you are missing a huge chunk of the market.
+While many site owners want to rank number 1 for money keywords (keywords that lead to sales), you are missing a huge chunk of the market.
 It might be that 10% of your potential customers might type in those money keywords and only 2% leads to conversion.
 However, there are 20% TOFU, 20% MOFU, and 20% BOFU opportunities you are missing.
 Creating a content marketing strategy is about guiding your potential customers to the information they need and direct them to the right path.